-- Uncomplicated cellulitis can be managed at home with oral antibitoics - Complicated cellulitis (e.g. cellulitis with systemic illness) may require admitting, resuscitation with oxygen and fluids and IV antibiotics. - o Switch to oral when fever settles, cellulitis has regressed and CRP is reducing - May need surgery for incision and drainage of abcess, debridement of necrostic tissue or treatment of compression sydromes - Consider MDT approach with dermatologists, microbiology, pharmacists, surgeons (and ophthalmologists if orbital cellulitis). - High-dose flucloxacillin for 7 days - Penicillin allergy: clarithromycin - Arrange a review in 48 hours by phone or in person - If cellulitis occurring on top of VZV, prescribe flucloxacillin + amoxicillin - Penicillin allergy: ciprofloxacin + metronidazole/clarithromycin - Rest the area limb etc - Advise using paracetamol or ibuprofen to relieve pain or discomfort - Safety net: seek help if it gets worse or doesn't improve in 24-48 hours - Erysipelas presents similarly but has a very clearly demarcated rash - Treated with penicillin V
+- Uncomplicated cellulitis can be managed at home with oral antibiotics - Complicated cellulitis (e.g. cellulitis with systemic illness) may require admitting, resuscitation with oxygen and fluids and IV antibiotics. - Switch to oral when fever settles, cellulitis has regressed and CRP is reducing - May need surgery for incision and drainage of abscess, debridement of necrotic tissue or treatment of compression syndromes

+- Consider MDT approach with dermatologists, microbiology, pharmacists, surgeons (and ophthalmologists if orbital cellulitis). - High-dose flucloxacillin for 7 days - Or co-amoxiclav for 7 days if near the nose or eyes Penicillin allergy: clarithromycin - Arrange a review in 48 hours by phone or in person - If severe infection, give co-amoxiclav, cefuroxime, clindamycin or ceftriaxone for 7 days - If cellulitis occurring on top of VZV, prescribe flucloxacillin + amoxicillin Penicillin allergy: ciprofloxacin + metronidazole/clarithromycin - Rest the area limb etc - Advise using paracetamol or ibuprofen to relieve pain or discomfort - Safety net: seek help if it gets worse or doesn't improve in 24-48 hours - Erysipelas presents similarly but has a very clearly demarcated rash - Treated with penicillin V